codingWithJimmy/SplunkForwarderRepairKit/README.md

 4. Changing the default password (Version <= 7.1.0)

 ###### Remove local deployment server configurations
-Early in a deployment of Splunk, local configurations could be used while getting fmailiar with how Splunk works.
+Early in a deployment of Splunk, local configurations could be used while getting familiar with how Splunk works.
 These configurations may last for a while and cause issues down the road like if a new deployment server is stood up or an IP address changes.

-This app contains scripts for Windows and Linux forwarders that will remove local configurations of "deploymentclient.conf" in favor of a coniguration that has been deployed from the deployment server.
+This app contains scripts for Windows and Linux forwarders that will remove local configurations of "deploymentclient.conf" in favor of a configuration that has been deployed from the deployment server.
 This allows for that configuration to only be controlled via the deployment server from that point forward.

 Windows - `dsRemove.ps1`\
 \*Nix - `dsRemove.sh`

-###### Correct inputs/server hostname configurations
+###### Correct inputs/server host name configurations
-Many times we've come across an envionment where hundreds of forwarders are reporting with the same name and forwarder GUID.
-This usually happens when an image template isn't properly maintained after a fowarder has been embedded in it.
+Many times we've come across an environment where hundreds of forwarders are reporting with the same name and forwarder GUID.
+This usually happens when an image template isn't properly maintained after a forwarder has been embedded in it.

 This app contains scripts for Windows and Linux forwarders that will determine if correction is necessary in the local "inputs.conf" and "server.conf" and correct them.
 The scripts are designed to only change what is needed and leave the rest of the files unchanged.